Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention: Implementation

 \section{Implementation}

 \textbf{Serving framework integration.} We implement \projname{} within vLLM~\cite{kwon2023vllm}.
 We intercept calls to vLLM's \texttt{flash\_attn\_varlen\_func} using a custom hook, which dynamically dispatches the correct attention kernel: for drafting, it employs sparse attention; for verification, it uses our instrumented attention kernel for collecting attention logits.
 To implement the drafting stage, we create a custom Python class to implement vLLM's speculative decoding proposer API, which calls the forward pass of the target model (with sparse attention) multiple times and returns the draft tokens.
 To enable sparse attention, we repurpose the PagedAttention kernel (\texttt{flash\_attn\_varlen\_func}) by using a page size of 1 token and passing the selected token indices as page indices, such that it will only perform computation on the selected tokens.
+This token-level selection maximizes drafting accuracy and incurs no performance overhead in the attention kernel: the kernel latency is nearly identical from page size 1 to 16 (see Appendix~\ref{sec:append:pagesize}).

 \textbf{Attention kernel implementation.} We instrument vLLM's FlashAttention-3~\cite{shah2024flashattention3} kernel to collect attention logits.
 We modify the kernel to write the attention logits into the global memory (i.e., HBM) after causal or local masking and before softmax normalization.
 Logits are cast to BF16 to minimize HBM bandwidth overhead and written directly to HBM without occupying the precious on-chip shared memory.
 When logit collection is disabled, the kernel retains its original behavior with negligible overhead from the added conditional checks.
 This ensures modularity and facilitates integration into the vLLM ecosystem.